-Ullman Sails provides a comprehensive list of best practices to care for and maintain the quality of your sail.
-They are not substitutes for sail service, but can help you maintain your sails and help minimize unexpected or major repairs.
+Ullman Sails provides a comprehensive list of best practices for sail care to maintain the quality of your sail.
+They are not substitutes for sail care, but can help you maintain your sails and help minimize unexpected or major repairs.
 As with a car or any other long-term use equipment, Ullman Sails recommends regular service check-ups for your sails at your local loft.

 For sail service monitoring and scheduling suggestions, click here.